Diving in Costa Rica

 More than twenty species of whales and dolphins are known to migrate through Costa Rican waters, including the eternally impressive humpbacks, orca and Pacific spotted dolphin.
 So on almost any dive, divers may be treated to a haunting underwater whale song or the squeaks and whistles of a dolphin pod while diving in Costa Rica, as different species head to the warm equatorial waters from their winter homes either in the northern or southern hemisphere.

 The impressive abundance of Bull sharks from May to September among the Bat Islands attracts many to come diving in Costa Rica.
-During these rainy months, the ocean waters are often calmer and some people believe the runoff of rain brings these magnificent beasts closer to shore, as the only shark species with a tolerance for fresh water.
+During these rainy months, the ocean waters are often calmer and some people believe the runoff of rain brings these magnificent beasts closer to shore, as the only shark species with a tolerance for freshwater.

 The warm water bursting with their microscopic food entices Giant Pacific Manta Rays and schools of their smaller relative, the Devil Rays to the islands of Costa Rica's northwest Pacific coast.

-And if all that weren't already enough, the biggest fish in the sea, the whale shark, also puts in an appearance at Costa Rica dive sites from May to August.
+And if all that wasn't already enough, the biggest fish in the sea, the whale shark, also puts in an appearance at Costa Rica dive sites from May to August.
 Although these glorious creatures regularly grow up to almost 10 meters (33 feet) in length, they subsist almost exclusively on plankton and the occasional the small fish that suck up along the way.

 Although getting out to Cocos Island requires a lengthy boat trip some 550km (340miles) west across the Pacific, it is definitely worth the journey.
 A variety of Costa Rica liveaboards transport divers in style to explore this prolific remote sanctuary that boasts an incredible array of pelagic species including sharks, schooling hammerheads, rays and even whales.